Feasibility Studies for Land Development

 Environmental Impacts

-In order for a project to be successful, the land, water and air must be considered.
-To help achieve a balanced ecology, we must enhance the positive impacts and mitigate the negative impacts of the potential project to the natural environment.
+In order for a project to be successful, the land, water, and air must be considered.
+To help achieve a balanced ecology, we must enhance the positive impacts and mitigate the negative impacts of the potential project on the natural environment.

 The land must be evaluated for: